hammingweight/fim_sidecar/README.md

 The `ash` process, for example, is running within the `fim` container but the `SimpleHTTPServer` with PID 7 is running in the `helloserver` container.
 Since the `fim` container is running with elevated privileges, we can access files on the `helloserver` container via symlinks in the `procfs` filesystem.
-Since the PID is 7, we can access the `index.html` file by running
+Using the fact that the PID of a process running in the `helloserver` container is 7, we can access the `index.html` file by running

 ```
 / # cat /proc/7/root/home/hellouser/index.html